-Figure 8.
-Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Mbombela and Emalahleni Local Municipality, Mpumalanga Province during epidemiological weeks 30-42, 2021.
+Figure 8A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Mbombela and Emalahleni Local Municipality, Mpumalanga Province during epidemiological weeks 30-41, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene is named in brackets after the name of the WWTP.
 Note that comparisons of levels overtime should only be done for specimens tested in the same laboratory.

-In Mpumalanga, Lumegen commenced the quantitative testing for SARS-CoV-2 levels in two WWTPs in Mbombela (Kingstone vale) and Emalahleni (Riverview) Local Municipalities, in epidemiologic week 30 (Figure 7).
-From week 37 to week 40, SARS-CoV-2 levels continued to drop in both WWTPs, with a corresponding decrease in the clinical cases.
+In Mpumalanga, three WWTPs are being tested by Lumegen and Waterlab.
+Lumegen commenced the quantitative testing for SARS-CoV-2 levels in two WWTPs in Mbombela (Kingstone Vale) and Emalahleni (Riverview) Local Municipalities, in epidemiologic week 30 (Figure 8A-8B).
+Waterlab commenced testing in epidemiologic week 39 in Kanyamazane WWTP in Emalahleni Local Municipality.
+Between week 37 to week 40, SARS-CoV-2 levels dropped in Kingstone Vale and Riverview WWTPs, with a corresponding decrease in the clinical cases.